 Or type “Berlin flights.”
 Before any results show up, you are shown a summary of flights to Berlin.
 Better yet, if you turn on location, you’ll be shown flights from your location to that specific city.

 In other words, you are being provided a direct answer to what you’re looking for.
 Google’s ultimate goal is to give you answers to even more complex queries, for example, “the best way to lose weight”.
-One thing they could possibly do is to intelligently compile the most popular advice on losing weight, compare that against scientific research on what works and display the summary at the top.
+One thing they could do is to intelligently compile the most popular advice on losing weight, compare that against scientific research on what works and display the summary at the top.

 Start with User Research